Police-Data-Accessibility-Project/data-cleaning/README.md

 To utilize this tool, either utilize the PDAP Interface to download airtable data directly(not currently completed) or download a csv of the Agencies data (available [here](https://airtable.com/app473MWXVJVaD7Es/shr43ihbyM8DDkKx4/tblpnd3ei5SlibcCX)) and run initial_data_load.py to load the data into the database.
+If `data_correction.db` does not yet exist in the `instance` directory, it will after this.

 ```bash
 python data_processing/initial_data_load.py --csv input.csv
 ```

 And then run pipeline.py to pull data from the web and update the database.

+To run pipeline.py, you will need to set the following environment variables in an `.env` file in the root directory of the project:

+- CUSTOM_SEARCH_API_KEY (Google Custom Search API Key)
+- CUSTOM_SEARCH_ENGINE_ID (Google Custom Search Engine ID)

+To obtain these variables, follow the instructions in [Google's Custom Search API documentation](https://developers.google.com/custom-search/v1/overview).

+Note that if you are using a free tier, you will only be able to obtain at most 100 proposed urls per day.

 ```bash
 python data_processing/pipeline.py